SomeTroglodyte/Scratchpad/Unciv-notes/unciv-notes.md

 * Do not offer Sleep until healed when healing==0 (marine -> `MapUnit.rankTileForHealing`)
     * Check: Is marine supply promotion Vanilla Civ5?
 * Popups with only a 'close' button dismissable with keyboard
+* Wrapper class for Popups with only text and one or two buttons: "InfoPopup"
 * Internationalization of keyboard shortcuts???

 #### Shortcuts